kaazing/gateway/distribution/src/main/gateway/README.txt

-Kaazing WebSocket Gateway Community Edition 5.2.5
+Kaazing WebSocket Gateway (Community Edition)

 A high-performance, scalable, secure, and robust real-time platform for reactive event-driven web and mobile applications.